rust-lang/infra-team/service-catalog/infra-smoke-tests/README.md

 Use cases:

 - Check if there's an ongoing incident.
-- Ensure that modification to the infrastructure (e.g. `terraoform apply`) worked as expected.
+- Ensure that modification to the infrastructure (e.g. `terraform apply`) worked as expected.

 [infra-smoke-tests]: https://github.com/rust-lang/infra-smoke-tests